Prisons data

 Prisons with a performance rating of "acceptable"

-Value for 2022-23.
+Value for 1 - Performance of serious concern.
 View breakdown for annual prison performance ratings

 Prison staff in post